Struggling To Write Every Day? Here’s How To Get Your Groove Back

 Austin Kleon, Steal Like an Artist

-If all else fails, remember the other half of great writing advice: read.
+Remember, if all else fails, the other half of great writing advice: read.

 “If you can’t write, read.
 If you can’t read, walk.
 Or walk and read, then write.”